-The Phase I survey areas are developed or heavily disturbed and do not present quality habitat for sensitive plant species.
+The 2013 Phase I survey areas are developed, disturbed, or consist of non-native habitat, and do not present quality habitat for sensitive plant species.
 Greata's aster is reported to have occurred in Elysian Park in 1932.
-Although potentially suitable habitat occurs adjacent to the proposed recycled water pipeline alignment, the alignment is entirely developed, includes compacted hiking trails, or is heavily disturbed.
-Potentially suitable habitat also occurs in the hilltop area by Elysian Fields and at the proposed location for the new recycled water pumping station; however, the habitat is only marginally suitable due to the high level of disturbance at these locations.
+However, it was not found in the 2013 survey due to development in the area and vegetation habitat type conversion.
+Additionally, due to the presence of non-native, disturbed habitats in the project area, Greata's aster is unlikely to be found in the seed bank occurring on-site.
 Therefore, no sensitive plants are expected to occur.
 No sensitive plants were observed during the biological field surveys.